Residents hit out at 'disgusting' methane pong

 Another stated: "If you’re smelling rotten onions or rotten eggs, please call the environmental number below and tell what you smell, it's disgusting."

+However, United Utilities (UU), which oversees the sewage works, says that there are currently no issues at the plant and, accordingly, the smell is unlikely to be coming from there.

-The wastewater works, overseen by United Utilities (UU), has continued to be a controversial presence in the town ever since it first opened 30 years ago, in the mid-1990s.
+A United Utilities spokesperson said: “The Fleetwood plant is operating well, including the odour control system, and there are no issues that would give rise to the smells described.”
+The wastewater works first opened 30 years ago, in the mid-1990s.

-There have been intermittant complaints about the smell from that point onwards.
+There have been intermittent complaints about the smell from that point onwards.

+On previous occasions when complaints arise, UU have admitted there have been issues.

 In June last year, repair works were needed at the treatment works after a damaged pipe led to untreated sewage, mixed with rainwater, being pumped into the sea.